lookit/lookit-docs/docs/source/researchers-update-code.rst

 regardless of which repo you're using, but pointing to your own code is more advanced.

-   **Option 1: latest version**: You can delete the value in ``Experiment runner version (commit SHA)`` and leave it blank to use the default value, which is the most recent version of the Lookit frameplayer code.
+   **Option 1: latest version**: You can delete the value in ``Experiment runner version (commit SHA)`` and leave it blank to use the most recent version of the Lookit frameplayer code.
+When you save the form, the system looks up the latest version, fills this field in for you, and "pins" your study to that version (so a future update can't change your study without your knowledge).
+This is the easiest way to update, and the recommended way to move a study off an unsupported older version.

    .. image:: _static/img/update_code/blank_sha.png
        :alt: Blank sha value to use default